 c.
-Ormuz/Tanna/Ceylan- GOA (African, Persian Indic)- Care and Illness.
-Between 1543 and 1637 Goa was swept by several cholera waves.
-By crossing data from contemporary eyewitness, hospitals records (confraternity), religious records (Mónicas Monastery and religious communities) and inquisition records, a closer look will be paid to the role of illness and mercifulness in the life venerable Mónicas ( Founders Filipa da Trindade, her mothers Maria do Espirito Santo and Maria de Jeuss) alongside their lay counterparts.
-(See also Bastos 2016, Walker 2016, idem in Jarnagin 2011, Bastos 2016, Oliveira 2019)
+Ormuz/Tanna/Ceylon- Goa (African, Persian, Indian) – Care and Illness.
+Between 1543 and 1637, Goa was swept by several waves of cholera.
+By crossing data from contemporary eyewitnesses, hospital records (confraternities), religious records (Mónicas Monastery and religious communities) and Inquisition records, we will take a closer look at the role of illness and mercy in the life of venerable Mónicas ( Founders Filipa da Trindade, her mothers Maria do Espirito Santo and Maria de Jesus) alongside their lay counterparts.
+(See also Bastos, 2016; Walker, 2016; Jarnagin, 2011; Bastos, 2016; Oliveira, 2019)

-4.2.2INDO-PACIFIC AILMENTS: .
+4.2.2INDO-PACIFIC AILMENTS:

 a.
-Miyaco- CEBU-Macau (Pacific World) 1606-1627: Care and Salvation.
-In 1606 Julia a former buddhist nun, after converting to Christianity in belonging to the Naito clan, organised a religious community that established in Cebu, in the Philippines.(Nawata Ward 2012, 2009) In 1627 hagiographical records and its orientalist and gendered views by posterior rendering of Agostinho de Santa Maria are read alongside the hagiographical accounts of religious women (Poor Clares) in Macau ( see Penalva 2001)
+Miyaco–Cebu–Macau (the Pacific World): 1606–1627 – Care and Salvation.
+In 1606 Julia, a former Buddhist nun of the Naito clan, after converting to Christianity, organised and established a religious community in Cebu in the Philippines (Nawata Ward, 2009, 2012).
+In 1627 hagiographical records and their orientalist and gendered views in the later rendering of Agostinho de Santa Maria are read alongside the hagiographical accounts of religious women (Poor Clares) in Macau ( see Penalva 2001).

 b.
-Braga-Lisbon-Rome-OLINDA (1617-1660): Care and Journeys.
-After having expelled the Dutch in 1654, Portuguese retook control of Pernambuco and continued their police of degredo (exile) for religious leaders.
-Based on inquisitorial records, contemporary chronicles, and other legal records, the life and transatlantic journeys of Maria da Cruz from center (Rome) to the margins of Christendom, and other companies, shows the networks and grammars of political and spiritual care (Serrado 2020, Mello e Souza )
+Braga–Lisbon–Rome–Olinda: 1617–1660 – Care and Journeys.
+After having expelled the Dutch in 1654, the Portuguese retook control of Pernambuco and continued their policy of degredo (exile) for religious leaders.
+Based on Inquisition records, contemporary chronicles, and other legal records, the life and transatlantic journeys of Maria da Cruz from the centre (Rome) to the margins of Christendom and others show the networks and grammars of political and spiritual care (Serrado 2020, Mello e Souza ).

-c.BENGAL- Hooghly -Chittagong (Bengal World): 1632-1734.
-Care and Devotion..
-After the siege of Hooghly, the Agustianians negotiated with the Mughal Empire their resettlement.
-Discalced Augustinians.
-The establishment and devotion of the Church on Our Lady of Good Voyage (in Bandel), their religious communities from where Juliana Nama possibly has probably emerged (Zaman 2012, Chauhan 2019)
+c.Bengal–Hooghly–Chittagong (Bengal): 1632–1734 – Care and Devotion.
+After the siege of Hooghly, the displaced Augustinians negotiated their resettlement with the Mughal Empire leading to the establishment of a Church to Our Lady of Good Voyage in Bandel and an associated religious community from which Juliana Nama possibly emerged (Zaman, 2012; Chauhan, 2019).

 4.2.3 ATLANTIC HEALINGS

 a.
-Salvador-Rio: -1677- 1780: Care and Miracles..Brazil saw in 1677 the establishment of its first Monastery (Poor Clares) in Salvador da Bahía.
+Salvador–Rio de Janeiro: 1677–1780 – Care and Miracles.
+In Brazil, the first Monastery (Poor Clares) in Salvador da Bahía was established in 1667.
 Nonetheless, several convents and recolhimentos (informal communities) alongside local confraternities emerged.
-Jacinta de São José (1716-1768), the founder of Convent of Saint Theresa in Rio, and the description of holiness by her male biographers, set ups the scene for a look into the layered social aspects of mystical experience and community care.(Souza Martins 2021, Algazantri 1993, 2004, Gonçalves 2005, Borges 2007, 2010).
+Jacinta de São José (1716–1768), the founder of the Convent of Saint Theresa in Rio, and her male biographers’ description of holiness set the scene for a look into the layered social aspects of mystical experience and community care (Souza Martins, 2021; Algazantri, 1993,2004; Gonçalves, 2005; Borges, 2007, 2010).

 b.
-LUANDA- Salvador- Lisboa: 1700- c.1750.
-Care and Healing.
-After the Dutch occupation on both sides of the Atlantic, Angola and Congo slave trade became a priority to the Brazilian economy, and a huge factor in the syncretic culture of Brazil.
+Luanda–Salvador–Lisbon: 1700–c.1750 – Care and Healing.
+After the Dutch occupation on both sides of the Atlantic, the Angolan and Congo slave trade became essential to the Brazilian economy and a significant factor in the development of the syncretic culture of Brazil.
 Luzia Pinto was one of the agents.
-Her healing activities and religious vocabulary gives access to the life of calundus in Bahia and Minas Gerais, and the contact with the colonizing powers (Marcussi 2015, Heinze 2007, Caldeira Panoja).
+Her healing activities and religious vocabulary gave her access to the world of Afro-Brazilian spiritualism in the form of Calundu in Bahia and Minas Gerais and the contact with the colonising powers (Marcussi 2015, Heinze 2007, Caldeira Panoja).

-c..MINA-Rio- Minas-Rio- Lisboa: 1719-1771.
-Care and Knowledge.
-Rosa Egipciaca was the religious name given to Rosa Maria, an enslaved woman originary from Costa da Mina, nowadays Nigeria, and trafficked to Minas Gerais, in Brazil.
-Her visionary and healing powers made her a religious leader by founding a religious house and writing a mystical treatise (Mott 1992, Spaulding 2016).
+c.
+Minas Gerais–Rio de Janeiro–Minas Gerais–Rio de Janeiro–Lisbon: 1719–1771 – Care and Knowledge.
+Rosa Egipciaca was the religious name given to Rosa Maria, an enslaved woman originally from Costa da Mina, present-day Nigeria, and trafficked to Minas Gerais, in Brazil.
+Her visionary and healing powers made her a religious leader, and she founded a religious house and wrote a mystical treatise (Mott, 1992; Spaulding, 2016).